logankilpatrick/wgschool/content/singularity.md

 [the free Home Edition of MobaXterm](https://mobaxterm.mobatek.net/download.html).
 On Mac and Linux computers SSH is usually pre-installed (try typing `ssh` in a terminal to make sure it is there).

-You can find the PDF slides [here](../Singularity-WGSummer2020-06-16.pdf), and a gzipped file containing all commands for each exercise [here](../singularityCommands.tar.gz).
+You can find the PDF slides [here](../Singularity-WGSummer2020-06-16.pdf), and a gzipped tar file containing all commands for each exercise [here](../singularityCommands.tar.gz).

 You will be submitting jobs to the reservations on Cedar: